JakobOvrum/bootDoc/README.markdown

 License
 -----------------------------------
-bootDoc is licensed under the terms of the MIT license (see the [LICENSE file](http://github.com/JakobOvrum/bootDoc/blob/master/LICENSE.txt) for details).
+bootDoc is licensed under the terms of the MIT license (see the [LICENSE file](https://github.com/JakobOvrum/bootDoc/blob/master/LICENSE.txt) for details).

 Acknowledgements
 -----------------------------------
-Thanks to [Robik](https://github.com/robik) for his work on [cuteDoc](https://github.com/robik/cuteDoc), which inspired this project.
+Thanks to [Robik](https://github.com/robik) for his work on *cuteDoc*, which inspired this project.